Ravenswood Flo

-Ravenswood Flo (born 1 March 2016) is a black and white female greyhound.
+Ravenswood Flo (1 March 2016 – 26 October 2023) was a black and white female greyhound.
 She won the 2018 Oaks, one of the original classic greyhound competitions.

 Early life

 Ravenswood Flo was sired by Laughil Blake from the dam Ravenswood May and was born on 1 March 2016.
 She was bred by the Barber family and subsequently reared and schooled by Paddy and Margaret Kehoe at the Forest kennels.

 Racing career

 Early career

 Following three trial runs at Towcester Stadium in January 2018, Ravenswood Flo made her competitive racing debut at the same track in an A6 on 27 January 2018.
 She won the race, run over 480 metres, in 28.85 seconds.
 This was followed up by a second successive victory; this time in an A5 race on 9 February 2018.
 Having achieved two further first-place finishes at A6 and A3 grade during the middle months of the year, she sprained her hock in August 2018 and consequently did not race again until November 2018.